-Delivery Hero is one company benefiting from this shift in consumer behaviour.
-Founded in Berlin in 2011, the online food ordering platform has grown astronomically, and is now the world’s largest service of its kind outside of China.
+Delivery Hero, founded in Berlin in 2011, is an online food ordering platform that has grown astronomically, and is now the world’s largest service of its kind outside of China.
 With more than 250,000 restaurant partners, operating in more than 40 countries across Asia, Europe, Middle East and America, Delivery Hero processes more than 2 million orders per day.

 With that kind of growth, the ability to scale is everything.
 But to do that, Nitzsche and his team needed to see clearly into what was happening across their infrastructure and applications.